 The Finance committee works to identify funding strategies and opportunities to ensure financially sustainable drinking water, wastewater and stormwater infrastructure systems.

 Interested in joining a committee?
 Contact Jane Rosenblatt of Jersey Water Works’ backbone staff, 609-393-0008 ex.
 110, to learn more.

 New Jersey CSO Network

 The New Jersey CSO Network is a forum for CSO permit holders and municipalities to share information and resources and seek regulatory, technical and financial support for CSO solutions that save money and serve communities better.
 The network includes staff and consultants from the 21 municipalities with CSOs and eight sewage treatment plants with NJDEP CSO permits.
 Andy Kricun of the Camden County Municipal Utilities Authority and Fred Pocci of the North Hudson Sewerage Authority serve as co-chairmen.
 Jersey Water Works provides staff support.
-For more information, contact Mary Penney.
+For more information, contact Brian Caycho.